sushanthreddyC/Neural-Machine-Translation/README.md

 ## Installation and Usage
 - Clone the repository.
-- Install dependencies: pip install -r requirements.txt.
+- Install dependencies: `pip install -r requirements.txt`.
-- Run the Flask app: python app.py.
+- Run the Flask app: `python app.py`.
-- For training the model, execute: python train.py.
+- For training the model, execute: `python train.py`.
-- To evaluate the model on new data, use: python main.py.
+- To evaluate the model on new data, use:`python main.py`.